 Fiesta DC is a two-day event held in the heart of Washington, D.C., with a parade and festival.
-Enjoy the colorful costumes and a wide range of music and dance including salsa, merengue, bachata, cumbia, reggaeton, duranguense, and mariachi.
-Every year, the festival features a different Latino nation, and in 2018 the country of choice is Mexico.
+You can enjoy the colorful costumes and a wide range of music and dance including salsa, merengue, bachata, cumbia, reggaeton, duranguense, and mariachi.
+Every year, the festival features a different Latino nation.

-The parade will start at Constitution Avenue and 7th Street near the National Archives Building and will proceed east to 14th Street in front of the Smithsonian National Museum of American History.
-The event stage for the parade will be located at 10th and Constitution Ave in front of the Smithsonian National Museum of Natural History.
+The parade starts at Constitution Avenue and 7th Street near the National Archives Building and will proceed east to 14th Street in front of the Smithsonian National Museum of American History.
+The event stage for the parade is located at 10th and Constitution Avenue in front of the Smithsonian National Museum of Natural History.

-The full-day festival includes a wide range of entertainment and great food from a wide variety of Latino cultures, but in 2018 it will feature the traditional dishes of Mexico.
+The full-day festival includes a wide range of entertainment and great food from a wide variety of Latino cultures.
 The festival grounds are located on Pennsylvania Avenue between 9th and 14th Streets beginning at the U.S. Navy Memorial Plaza and extending to Freedom Plaza.

 Fiesta DC, Inc. is a non-profit organization that sponsors events throughout the year including neighborhood talent shows, Thanksgiving basket contributions, and Christmas toy and coat giveaways to the less fortunate in the Latino community.
-Proceeds from events and fundraisers like Fiesta D.C. benefit the local efforts of this organization.
+Proceeds from events and fundraisers such as Fiesta DC benefit the local efforts of this organization.

 Although Latinos are the fastest growing group in the District of Columbia, comprising nearly 10 percent of the city's population, the city boasts (and celebrates) a wide range of international communities.
 In fact, Washington, D.C. offers some of the best cultural festivals and experiences in the United States.